tanaylab-admin/Gmara/README.md

             * A `sources` sub-directory contains the source files we collected the gene namespaces from.
             * A `names` sub-directory contains the actual gene names.
         * A `lists` sub-directory` contains the actual gene lists.
+            * Each list is a sub-directory.
+                * A `sources` sub-directory contains the sources of the gene list.
+                * A `names` sub-directory contains the actual gene names.

 Additional sub-directories may be added in the future.

 ## API and Versioning

 There's no API provided here.
 The idea is that you should fetch the data file(s) you need directly through the github URLs using `wget`, `curl` or any other method for fetching HTTP data.
-That said, it is possible to provide a thing API for fetching specific data using these URLs.
+That said, it is possible to provide an API for fetching specific data using these URLs.

 Since this is a github repository, you can always refer to a specific commit of this repository in the URLs to get the same data.
 This is useful anywhere reproduciblity is important (e.g. vignettes and published results).

 ## Lists

-Each list is a sub-directory under the `lists` sub-directory, holding the following files:
+Each list is a sub-directory under the `lists` sub-directory, holding the following:

 * `README.md` contains a free text in markdown format that describes the semantics of the list.

-* For each namespace, _namespace_`.tsv` contains a single column called `name` holding the named genes in alphabetical order.
+* The `names` sub-directory contains, for each namespace, _namespace_`.tsv` with a single column called `name` holding the named genes in alphabetical order.
 This includes both the canonical and the alternative gene names, to make it easier to test whether a gene is included in the list.

-Lists are curated by hand, typically using ``scripts/map_list.py`` to map names between namespaces.
+* To compute the above, we begin with a set of manually curated "source of truth" files.
+These are TSV or CSV files under the `sources` sub-directory which have at least one column containing names (of some namespace).
+In addition we have a single `sources.yaml` file which contains a sequence of mappings with the following keys, as well as a comment describing the source:

+  * ``data_file`` holds the name of the CSV or TSV source data file.

+  * ``has_header`` is a boolean specifying whether the data file has a header line (default: `true`).

+  * `columns` holds a mapping whose key is the column name (or 0-based index), and whose value is a name of a namespace.

+  The computed canonical list names are any alternatives for any of the names listed or mapped to any of the names in any of the namespaces, using ``scripts/compute_list.py``.

 ## Namepaces